-The new Redford Conference Center is the latest fulfillment of Robert Redford’s vision for Sundance Resort: a place that integrates artistic expression, environmental responsibility and successful commerce, a place for personal and social transformation.
+The Redford Conference Center epitomizes Robert Redford’s vision for Sundance Resort: a place that integrates artistic expression, environmental responsibility and successful commerce, a place for personal and social transformation.

 The environmentally friendly building provides nearly 3500 square feet of meeting space featuring reception areas that wrap the building and transition the outdoors with the interiors, a large fireplace, and design elements that are consistent with the Sundance style of rustic elegance and offer all the amenities and comforts that are desired by both meeting and social event planners.
 The opening of the Redford Conference Center is coincidental to the final stages of a multi-million dollar lodging room renovation that will make the resort even more desirable for retreats, conferences and weddings.